-- (i) Before the commencement of the semester in which the equivalent course is offered, the student will be exempted from attending the regular class work and internal assessment exams of the equivalent subject. - (ii) During the semester the student is permitted to withdraw from the remaining work and internal assessment tests.
+- (i) Before the commencement of the semester in which the equivalent course is offered, the student will be exempted from attending the regular class work and internal assessment exams of the equivalent subject. - (ii) During the semester the student is permitted to withdraw from the remaining part of the course work and internal assessment tests. - (iii)After the semester is over but before the results of that semester are declared the student can request for considering his performance in the MOOC in lieu of its equivalent.